 Adding multiple shadow and blur effects may decrease the performance of the editor.

 To insert a custom image as fill, click the + icon in the Image fill section and select Upload.
-Once you upload an image, you’ll see its preview and you’ll be able to position the image using the buttons next to it.
+Once you upload an image, in the properties panel, you’ll see its preview and you’ll be able to position the image using the buttons next to it.

 You can also specify the filling rules and choose from the following settings: